 Rent a storage unit and put as many things in it as you can live without.
-Remove most of your personal belongings, tidy your closets and garages and bathrooms.
+Remove most of your personal belongings, and tidy your closets and garages, and bathrooms.
 When people come to look at your home, they do not want to see every surface covered by something, it makes your home seem smaller.
 Pay special attention to the kitchen, as potential buyers will most likely be opening cabinets and drawers to check their storage possibilities.
 Also, get rid of the junk in your closet.
-No stacking things in up to the ceiling!
+No stacking things up to the ceiling!
 Take as much out as you can, leaving a few items hanging.
 Get those coloring projects off the fridge and have your teenager get those posters off of the walls.
 You need to detach yourself from your home – look at it from a buyer’s perspective.

 Tip Two: Re-arrange your furniture.